A-kly/School-Vault/PSYCH 258/Topic 9 - Conceptual Knowledge.md

 1. How are natural categories different from the classical approach?
 2. Describe the components of the following approaches to knowledge representation:
 	- prototypes
 	- exemplars
 	- feature comparison model
 	- semantic network models
 	- connectionist approach
 3. Explain the pros and cons of each model.
 4. What are some kinds of schemas?
 How do scripts and schemas affect memory?

 ---

 ## Categorization

-**--------**: class of objects, associated on the basis of some relationship
+- **category**: class of objects, associated on the basis of some relationship

-**-------**: mental representations of a category
+- **concept**: mental representations of a category

-- depends on **--------------**: identifying features common to all members of a conceptual class
+	- depends on **generalization**: identifying features common to all members of a conceptual class
-- **--------------**: notice differences between conceptual categories
+	- **discrimination**: notice differences between conceptual categories

 Bruner, Goodnow, & Austin (1956): benefits of categorization: